eknigge/tx_dwgs/docs/source/getting_started.md

 - MySQL Server 8+

 ## Sphinx Documentation
-Unfortunately, the documentation for this project is not pre-compiled.
+The documentation for this project is not pre-compiled.
 This is done to save space and reduce clutter.
 Creating a local working copy is not difficult.
 Simply follow the scripts below to generate the build files, and then open the `index` file in your web browser to access the project documentation.
 A brief summary can be found in the `readme.md` file of the repository, but it is much more limited in scope compared to the full documentation.

 To execute a `sphinx-build` you must install sphinx, the MyST extension, and the sphinx book theme.